 Identification Exploitation

 < one hour 0 0

 < one day 1 3

 < one week 2 4

 < one month 3 6

 one month 5 8

-Not practical (see below)

-2 This assumption is the worst-case scenario: The information obtained in a first attack (in the Identification phase) is fully shared with other attackers who wish to exploit this attack (Exploitation phase).
+3 This assumption is the worst-case scenario: The information obtained in a first attack (in the Identification phase) is fully shared with other attackers who wish to exploit this attack (Exploitation phase).
 This assumption is not always correct, in particular when the attack happens for commercial profit and sharing would have to happen between rivaling criminal organisations.